vin0298/ProjectWiki/12-factor/README.md

 The twelve-factor app’s processes are disposable, meaning they can be started or stopped at a moment’s notice.
 Processes should also be robust against sudden death, in the case of a failure in the underlying hardware.

 ## 10. Dev/Prod parity
+> Keep development, staging, and production as similar as possible

+The twelve-factor app is designed for continuous deployment by keeping the gap between development and production small.
 ## 11. Logs
+> Treat logs as event streams

+**A twelve-factor app never concerns itself with routing or storage of its output stream.** It should not attempt to write to or manage logfiles.
+Instead, each running process writes its event stream, unbuffered, to stdout.
+During local development, the developer will view this stream in the foreground of their terminal to observe the app’s behavior.

 ## 12. Admin Event
+> Run admin/management tasks as one-off processes